Crédit: Edouard Brane

 Over the course of a variety of engagements, Jean-Christophe Spinosi has embarked on musical collaborations with like-minded artists who also wanted to breathe new life and passion into classical music; artists such as Cecilia Bartoli, Marie-Nicole Lemieux, Natalie Dessay and Philippe Jaroussky, with whom he recorded the Double Gold-selling album ‘Heroes’ for EMI-Virgin Classics.

 In founding the Ensemble Matheus, Jean-Christophe Spinosi created the only specialised ensemble of international standing to be born in the region of Brittany, and the ensemble is in residence at the Quartz in Brest, its ‘town of birth’.
-Spinosi has conducted his ensemble in a new production each year at the Théâtre du Châtelet in Paris for the past six seasons.
+Since 2007 Spinosi has conducted his ensemble in a new production each year at the Théâtre du Châtelet in Paris.

 Italian mezzo-soprano Cecilia Bartoli invited Jean-Christophe Spinosi and the Ensemble Matheus to perform a series of concerts with her in June 2011.
 Their fruitful collaboration grew into a European tour of concerts in Munich, Prague, Baden-Baden and at the Château de Versailles.

-Jean-Christophe Spinosi works regularly with a number of orchestras such as the Wiener Staatsoper, the Wiener Symphoniker, the Deutsches Symphonie Orchester at the Berlin Philharmonie, the Orchestre Philharmonique de Monte-Carlo, the Frankfurt Radio Symphony Orchestra, the Orchestre du Capitole de Toulouse, the Scottish Chamber Orchestra, the New Japan Philharmonic, the Royal Stockholm Philharmonic Orchestra, the Orquesta Nacional de España. the Rundfunk Sinfonie Orchester Berlin, Royal Stockholm Operahouse, etc..
-Other collaborations include the City of Birmingham Symphony Orchestra, the NDR Hannover Radio Philharmonie, Mozarteum Orchester Salzburg, Verbier festival chamber orchestra and the Orchestre de Paris.
+Jean-Christophe Spinosi works regularly with many orchestras, among them the Wiener Staatsoper, the Deutsches Symphonie Orchester at the Berlin Philharmonie, the Orchestre Philharmonique de Monte-Carlo, the Frankfurt Radio Symphony Orchestra, the Orchestre du Capitole de Toulouse, the Scottish Chamber Orchestra, the New Japan Philharmonic, the Royal Stockholm Philharmonic Orchestra, the Rundfunk Sinfonie Orchester Berlin, the Orquesta de Castilla y Leon, the Wiener Symphoniker or Spain’s Orquesta Nacional, and collaborates with the City of Birmingham Symphony Orchestra, the NDR Radiophilharmonie Hannover, the Mozarteum Orchester Salzburg, the Verbier Festival Chamber Orchestra and the Orchestre de Paris.